-Do I need to be in shape before starting CrossFit?
+Do I need to be in shape before starting RVA Performance Training?

-We’ve worked with all skills levels, and accommodate most people’s needs through our Elements and CrossFit Group Classes.
+We’ve worked with all skills levels, and accommodate most people’s needs through our Group Classes and Personal Training.

-“Getting in shape” to start CrossFit likely won’t speed up your progress, or make those first few weeks any easier.
+“Getting in shape” before you start training with us likely won’t speed up your progress, or make those first few weeks any easier.

 Come on in, and you’ll immediately begin getting good instruction and workouts.